-NTA will soon be releasing its results for NEET UG 2021 Exams.
-The students are highly anticipating this to fulfil their life goal of becoming a doctor.
-As per the current practicing eligibility criteria, any student studying MBBS whether in India or abroad has to qualify the NEET exam.
+NTA will soon be releasing its results for NEET-UG 2021 Exams.
+The students are highly anticipating this to fulfill their life goal of becoming a doctor.
+As per the current practicing eligibility criteria, any student studying MBBS whether in India or abroad has to qualify for the NEET exam.

 Several students find themselves in a dilemma of how to proceed once their result is out.
 The lack of guidance often causes many students to drop their aim and make them settle for a lot less.